Anthony Sully

-Anthony John "Jack" Sully (born January 2, 1944) is an American ex-policeman and serial killer responsible for the murders of six people between February and August 1983 at his warehouse in Burlingame, California.
+Anthony John Sully (January 2, 1944 – September 8, 2023) was an American serial killer and police officer responsible for the murders of six people between February and August 1983 at his warehouse in Burlingame, California.
 Sully placed some of the corpses of his victims in metal drums and poured concrete over them, after which he dumped them in Golden Gate Park.
-At least three people acted as his accomplices in the crimes, but never reported his activities to the police.
-Sully would later be found guilty of the killings in July 1986, and sentenced to death.
+At least three people acted as his accomplices in the crimes.
+Sully was found guilty of the killings in July 1986, and was sentenced to death.

-Biography
+Early life

 Anthony John Sully was born on January 2, 1944, in San Francisco, California.
 He spent his childhood and adolescence in the city of Millbrae, where he graduated from a local high school.
-In the early 1960s, Sully met a girl named Elizabeth Ann, whom he married in 1965.
-After the wedding, he developed an interest in law enforcement, and Sully applied for a job with the police force in Millbrae, becoming a police officer the following year.
+In the early 1960s, Sully met Elizabeth Ann, whom he married in 1965.
+After the wedding, he developed an interest in law enforcement, and Sully applied for a job with the police department in Millbrae, becoming a police officer the following year.
 From 1966 to 1974, he served in the Patrol and Post Service, during which he had a clean record and was described positively by colleagues.
 Around this time, his behavior began to change, and in 1969, his wife filed for divorce, claiming that she had been physically abused by Sully for four years.
 In 1974, he married a second time to a woman named Donna, but after only 15 months, she divorced him due to his constant physical assaults, in addition to the courts issuing a restraining order on Sully to not approach her, her child or her relatives.
 She also mentioned an incident that occurred following their separation, in which Sully twisted the heads of her daughter's ducklings and threatened to do the same to her child.

-After quitting the police force, Sully decided to start his own business in the late 1970s.
+After quitting the police department, Sully decided to start his own business in the late 1970s.
 He began working as an electrical and construction contractor, for which he rented a hangar in Burlingame, which he used as a warehouse.
 In the early 1980s, Sully developed an increased sexual appetite towards women, and began to spend a lot of time in the company of pimps and prostitutes, to whom he introduced himself as "Jack".
 Subsequently, Sully invested several thousand dollars in the creation of one of the escort agencies, and began using drugs.